risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-neon-cdc.md

     SHOW wal_level;
     ```

     By default, it is `replica`.
-For CDC, you will need to set it to logical through Neon's SQL Editor, psql, or from other clients.
+For CDC, you will need to set it to logical through the SQL Editor in Neon, psql, or from other clients.
 The following command will change the `wal_level`.

     ```sql
     ALTER SYSTEM SET wal_level = logical;